Electrogravitational

 In the electrogravitational

-model, the vacuum includes a set of the densest objects of an infinite number
+model, the vacuum includes a set of densest objects of an infinite number of

-masses of the main objects in the chain of matter levels: neutron
+[6] Since masses of main objects in the chain of matter levels:

-star-nucleon-praon-graon -... are rapidly decreasing, it is obvious that at
+neutron star-nucleon-praon-graon -... are rapidly decreasing, it is obvious

-present it is quite difficult to detect and register in the vacuum individual
+that at present it is quite difficult to detect and register in the vacuum

 metagalactic level of matter, then for him the vacuum would also contain such